 If you are seeking Grandparent Visitation with a grandchild who is being withheld from you by an angry parent, you’re in luck.
-Because the law in Arizona has recently changed.
+Because Family Law in Arizona has recently changed and life has suddenly become easier for those seeking Grandparents Visitation and Grandparents Custody.
 The storm clouds are parting and blowing away, and the sun is shining through. – Let me explain . . .

 The law pertaining to Grandparent Rights can be found in Arizona Revised Statutes, Section 25-409.
 That statute contains the requirements for someone seeking Grandparent Visitation.
 The law also states that: “In deciding whether to grant visitation to a (grandparent), the court shall give special weight to the legal parent’s opinion of what serves their child’s best interests . . .”